DesignInTheBlack/Elevate/README.md

 **Performance Considerations:**
 - Keep token maps concise
 - Use submaps for complex, related tokens or syntactic relationships.
-- Minimize the number of token types
+- Minimize the number of token types as possible.

 <br>